About Oregon Kinship Navigator

 Let us help you navigate raising kids as a non-parent relative caretaker.
 Oregon Kinship Navigator is here to answer your emails.
-We offer online support groups and parenting support, resource referral, and a legal resource guide.
+We offer opportunities to connect with other relative caregivers and parenting support, resource referral, and a legal resource guide.

 OKN specializes in working with families both in and outside of the child welfare system.